 - 1 teaspoon dried basil

 - 1 teaspoon sea salt

 - pasta your choice

 - Add onion, carrot and garlic to a skillet with a tablespoon or two of water and sauté approx 5 minutes, until softened.
 Add more water if needed to prevent sticking.

 - Preheat oven to 400 degrees F and line a large tray with parchment paper.

-- Form the mixture into small balls (approx 1-1.5" diameter) and place them on prepared baking sheet and bake for 30-35 minutes.
+- Form the mixture into small balls (approx 1-1.5" diameter) and place them on prepared baking sheet.
+You should get about 20 lentil balls.

-- Remove from oven and allow to cool for 5 minutes before handling.
+- Bake for 25-30 minutes, and remove from oven and let cool for 5 minutes before handling.